 The current version of both the Apple and Android apps is the second-highest rated sports betting app available in the app and play store.
 We are especially impressed with the user experience when live betting.
 They offer a wide variety of bets that update seamlessly throughout most professional and collegiate sporting events.

 FanDuel offers new players a wide variety of promotions including free bet offers, deposit bonus offers, and risk-free bets.
-Their top promo code offer this June is a risk free bet that caps at $1,000.
+Their top promo code offer this September includes a $200 payout on any $5 NFL moneyline wager.
+Find a favorite, place a $5 moneyline bet, win $200 if it cashes!

 There are multiple sportsbook offers available including $40 in free vouchers for any new players that deposit at least $25.
 FanDuel DFS players are also eligible to receive up to a $500 deposit bonus on their initial deposit.